livialima/linuxupskillchallenge/docs/00-Azure-Free-Tier.md

 * [In the Cloud (with providers like DigitalOcean, Linode and Vultr)](https://linuxupskillchallenge.org/00-VPS-small)
 * [In the Cloud (with providers like AWS, Azure and Google Cloud)](https://linuxupskillchallenge.org/00-VPS-big)

+**TIP**: check out the walk-though in the [complementary video](https://www.youtube.com/live/_-6UYOjRIVQ?t=7020s).
+This video covers a lot of possible setups (local server with VirtualBox, AWS, Digital Ocean, Azure, Linode, Google Cloud, Vultr and Oracle Cloud).

 ## Signing up with Azure

 Sign-up is fairly simple - just provide your email address and a password of your choosing - along with a phone number for a 2FA - a second method of authentication.
 Azure can be a bit funny about 'corporate' email addresses, eg using a work address or your own domain.
 Create a new @outlook or @gmail.com account if so using the link on the sign-up page.